voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 Accessing secrets
 -----------------

-Like operators, panels can :ref:`access secrets <operator-secrets>` defined by their plugin.
+Panels can :ref:`access secrets <operator-secrets>` defined by their plugin.

 At runtime, the panel's :ref:`execution context <operator-execution-context>` is automatically hydrated with any available secrets that are declared by the